 Practical selection tests

 In order to ensure that you are able to handle fire service equipment, you will undertake a series of tests that will assess: your ability to work at heights, your manual dexterity, ability to combine your upper and lower body strength and your coordination.

 During the interview, you will be asked questions about your experience and skills.
 The answers you give will be used to determine your suitability for the role.
 The interview will also be an opportunity for you to ask any questions you might have about working for Warwickshire Fire and Rescue Service.

 If you are successful in all the previous stages, we will then make a conditional offer that is subject to several pre-employment checks.
-We will also ask you to complete an online DBS disclosure form.
 Once these checks are complete we will be in a position to confirm an offer of employment.